Saturday, October 29, 2016

 Aroma and Flavor – 1.5 out of 3 mugs

-The aroma is a little medical.
-Almost like there is mint mixed with slight vanilla.
-The first drink was very watered down, although the flavor grew with the second drink.
-Unfortunately, this is not the better half in my opinion.
+The aroma is medicinal, reminiscent of a combination of mint and subtle vanilla.
+The initial drink was noticeably diluted, although the flavor intensified with the subsequent sip.
+Regrettably, this beverage does not meet my expectations.
 Both the aroma and flavor are average at best.

 Head –0.5 out of 3 mugs

-The head was almost non-existent.
-Some people prefer little or no head to the beverage.
-I prefer a medium head with a larger foam bubble.
-This could have been better.
+The head of the beverage was almost non-existent.
+Some individuals prefer a minimal or absent head to the beverage.
+I favor a medium head with a larger foam bubble.
+This could have been improved.

 Zip – 1.5 out of 3 mugs